 Tour Length — 3 days

-Children of all ages are welcome on this budget-friendly Kruger National Park Lodge Safari.
+Children of all ages are welcome on this budget-friendly Kruger safari.
 Spend two nights at a safari lodge located in a private nature reserve bordering Thornybush Nature Reserve, 400 hectares of prime bushveld in the Greater Kruger Park area.

 Enjoy game drives in the reserve and then relax at camp and enjoy views from the lodge's viewing decks as animals come to drink at the nearby watering hole.
 There is a swimming pool for cooling off, a lush garden perfect for exploring, and evenings spent by the campfire in the outdoor boma area, enjoying refreshments under the African sky.
 Spend a day inside the Kruger National Park in search of its many animals.

 Namibia is a country of vast open spaces and the oldest desert in the world.
-It is home to an incredible array of wildlife specially adapted to live in these desert environments.
-Fascinating Etosha National Park is one of the largest national parks in Africa.
+It is home to an incredible array of wildlife specially adapted to live in these African desert environments.
+Fascinating Etosha National Park is one of the largest national parks in Africa and Swakopmund is Namibia's adventure capital by the sea.
 Read more in our comprehensive Namibia travel guide.

 Tour Length — 3 days